Volume III - Obligations

 - VA will only reserve funds via a PR when it will specifically lead to the award or modification of a contract, delivery or task order, or assisted acquisition.

-- The Financial Services Center (FSC) will perform reconciliations between the SGL statistical accounts and the budget tables, (e.g., between the purchase requests budget reservation table and the applicable purchase requests statistical SGL account).
+- The Financial Services Center (FSC) will perform reconciliations between the standard general ledger (SGL) statistical accounts and the budget tables, (e.g., between the purchase requests budget reservation table and the applicable purchase requests statistical SGL account).

 - PRs should not be used to set aside funds for a broad purpose such as beneficiary travel, tort payments, or planned future transactions using budgetary allocations or allowances.